 Away from television, Stacy loves athletic challenges and adventures.
 She has rock climbed in Alaska, skydived and kayaked in San Juan, zip-lined in Hawaii and hiked Pike’s Peak.
 Stacy drove an Indy Car at the Indianapolis Motor Speedway and was “disappointed the governor limited her to only 130mph.”
 She rides motorcycles and is currently pursuing her pilot’s license.
 She still makes time to play basketball, softball, beach volleyball, golf and trains in CrossFit.

-Fun Facts: Stacy has spent time in all 50 States and 17 countries.
-She owns over 400 pairs of shoes and has begun writing her first novel.
+Fun Facts: Stacy has spent time in all 50 States and 23 countries.
+She owns over 400 pairs of shoes and has begun writing her first book.